Panchagarh

+Panchagarh (পঞ্চগড়) is a town and a municipality in Panchagarh District, Rangpur Division, in northern Bangladesh.
+Situated on the banks of the Karatoya River, it serves as the administrative headquarters of both Panchagarh District and Panchagarh Sadar Upazila.
+It is the northernmost municipality in Bangladesh.

 Etymology

 There are two main beliefs associated with the name of the district.
 The first is that Panchargarh was named after an area called Pancha Nagari in the kingdom of Pundu Nagar.
 The second is that it was named for the five forts (or garh) in the region.
-The forts were Bhitargarh, Hosaingarh, Mirgarh, Rajangarh and Devengarh, hence the name Panchagarh, meaning 'five forts'.
+The forts were Bhitargarh, Hosaingarh, Mirgarh, Rajangarh, and Devengarh, hence the name Panchagarh, meaning 'five forts'.

 Demographics

-According to the 2022 Bangladesh census, Panchagarh city had a population of 57,002 and a literacy rate of 85.80%.
+According to the 2022 Bangladesh census, Panchagarh city had a population of 57,010 and a literacy rate of 85.80%.

 According to the 2011 Bangladesh census, Panchagarh city had 10,105 households and a population of 45,589.
 8,891 (19.50%) were under 10 years of age.
 Panchagarh had a literacy rate (age 7 and over) of 70.31%, compared to the national average of 51.8%, and a sex ratio of 962 females per 1000 males.